CNN Explainer: Learning Convolutional Neural Networks with Interactive Visualization

-\item \textbf{Design lessons distilled from user studies} on an interactive visualization tool for machine learning education.
+\item \textbf{Novel interactive system design} of \tool{} (\autoref{fig:crown}), which adapts familiar techniques such as \textit{overview + detail} and \textit{animation} to simultaneously summarize intricate model structure, while providing context for users to inspect detailed mathematical operations. \tool{}'s visualization techniques work together through fluid transitions between different abstraction levels (\autoref{fig:intro-figure}), helping users gain a more comprehensive understanding of complex concepts within CNNs (\autoref{sec:interface}). \item \textbf{Design lessons distilled from user studies} on an interactive visualization tool for machine learning education.
 While visual and interactive approaches have been gaining popularity in explaining machine learning concepts to non-experts, little work has been done to evaluate such tools \cite{kahngHowDoesVisualization2019, nortonAdversarialPlaygroundVisualizationSuite2017a}.
 We interviewed four instructors who have taught CNNs and conducted a survey with 19 students who have previously learned about CNNs to identify the needs and challenges for a deep learning educational tool (\autoref{sec:design-challenge}).
 In addition, we conducted an observational study with 16 students to evaluate the usability of \tool{}, and investigated how our tool could help students better understand CNN concepts (\autoref{sec:user-study}).
 Based on these studies, we discuss the advantages and limitations of interactive visual educational tools for machine learning.

 \item \textbf{An open-source, web-based implementation} that broadens the public's education access to modern deep learning techniques without the need for advanced computational resources.
 Deploying deep learning models conventionally requires significant computing resources, e.g., servers with powerful hardware.
 In addition, even with a dedicated backend server, it is challenging to support a large number of concurrent users.
 Instead, \tool{} is developed using modern web technologies, where all results are directly and efficiently computed in users' web browsers (\autoref{sec:implementation}).
 Therefore, anyone can access \tool{} using their web browser without the need for installation or a specialized backend.
 Our code is open-sourced\footnote{Code: \url{https://github.com/poloclub/cnn-explainer}} and \tool{} is available at the following public demo link: \url{https://poloclub.github.io/cnn-explainer}.